A People's Constitution

 It is a deliberate lie to say the Constitution was approved by the Australian people.
 It never was.
 The British Act was never, ever presented at any referendum in Australia, and neither were the alterations made to Part 9 of that Act.

 If Australia is ever to become an independent nation the British Act has to be repealed and the Australian people must get together to write their own Australian Constitution.
-The people need to say what sort of Government they want and what powers, privileges and immunities they are prepared to allow their elected representatives.

 That is why we need a new Constitution for Australia.